 One tells how Roldán (aka Roland) a warrior in the army of the Holy Roman Emperor Charlemagne, got into a fight on the summit with a Moorish chieftain.

-The rock cut from the mountain then rolled down into the sea, where it became the island of Benidorm that you can see out in the bay.
+The rock cut from the mountain then rolled down into the sea, where it became the island of Benidorm (Islote de Benidorm) that you can see out in the bay.
 The gap left on the mountain became known as el Tajo de Roldán (Roldán’s cut), or El Portell (the gate).

-Another myth tells of a giant who fell in love with a young woman from a nearby village.
+A more romantic myth tells of a giant who fell in love with a young woman from a nearby village.
 They married and lived together in a cabin on the Puig Campana.
-One day, a stranger appeared and told the giant that his wife was seriously ill and would die at sunset that day, as the last rays of the sun disappeared behind the peak.
+One day, the giant met a stranger out on the mountainside who told him his wife was seriously ill and would die at sunset that day, as the last rays of the sun disappeared behind the peak.

-Sadly for the the mythmakers, these stories are scientifically impossible.
-The rocks of the Puig Campana are apparently from a different era than the Isla de Benidorm (Late Jurassic v Early Cretaceous respectively, geologically speaking).
+Sadly for the the mythmakers, both these stories are scientifically impossible.
+The rocks of the Puig Campana are from a different era than the Islote de Benidorm (Late Jurassic v Early Cretaceous respectively, geologically speaking).

-You can climb the mountain from the pretty village of Finestrat (well worth a visit in its own right) or hike around the base.
-For more information, take a look at the routes at the specialist walkers’ websites here and here.
+You can climb the mountain from the pretty village of Finestrat (well worth a visit in its own right; see my post here) or hike around the base.
+Have I done it myself?
+Not yet, so take a look at the routes at the specialist walkers’ websites here and here.

 You can drive some of the way up; follow the signposts for Font de Molí from Finestrat.
 The car park next to Font del Molí spring (see below) is a starting point for many of the walks on the mountain.

 The Puig Campana attracts serious rock climbers as well as ramblers.
 More info here.
 Believe it or not, some crazy people even run up the mountain for fun in the Puig Campana Vertical Kilometre race.
-See link here for more information.
+Link here .

 If you do decide to tackle Puig Campana, take plenty of water, especially in summer, and a mobile.
-It also gets cold up there in winter; the peak was snow-capped in January 2017 and 2018, and it’s often shrouded in cloud at that time of year.
+It also gets cold up there in winter.
+The peak is often shrouded in cloud – or even covered in snow – at that time of year.

 If you’re not the climbing type, you can still take in some spectacular views of the mountain by driving up the narrow road past Font de Molí car park.
-There’s only just room for two cars to pass each other and there are some interesting hairpin bends en route, but it’s a beautiful drive around the west and southern flanks of Puig Campana back to Finestrat.
+There’s only just room for two cars to pass each other and there are some interesting hairpin bends en route.
+But it’s a beautiful drive around the western and southern flanks of Puig Campana back to Finestrat (see map below).